 At Pirates of the Caribbean and Space Mountain, there are special “overlays.”
 At Pirates, I would call it more of special guest surprises in the ride queue and on the attraction.
 They were fun additions, but we’re not talking Nightmare Before Christmas overlay at Haunted Mansion at Disneyland.

-Complimentary Snacks and Drinks
+Complimentary Snacks and Drinks at Villains After Hours

 During event hours, you can enjoy popcorn, ice cream bars, and bottles of soft drinks and water.
 At $3.50 a pop, you could get your money’s worth on snacks.
 Ok, maybe not, but I had two waters, a bottle of Coke, two ice cream bars, and popcorn during my 3 hours.